 Likewise, the horses all have access to a massage rug, an Equissage unit and a laser to keep their muscles loose and supple, something which the older horses particularly appreciate!

 As well as placing emphasis on the physical health of our equine athletes, we aim to promote their mental well-being by keeping their daily routine as varied as possible.
-Our horses have access to the use of a water splash during exercise, which as well as being great for the health of their legs also comes as a welcome break from their routine, and can be regularly turned out in special turnout pens during spells of good weather.
 The rural location of Lodge Hill and Badbury Hill allows us to vary their routes to the gallops by hacking around the quiet lanes, and by walking through the surrounding countryside and local woodland it is our aim to keep them mentally stimulated and happy in their work.

 We are lucky to have a fantastic team of experienced full time staff who are responsible for the day-to-day care of our horses.
 Each member of stable staff is assigned four horses who they get to know inside out, and because of their depth of knowledge are quickly able to spot any signs of a horse being below his best.
 Our staff are here day-in-day-out to attend to the needs of the horses and ensure they are cared for to the highest possible standard.